-Euronext Growth Advisor shall confirm that the Issuer has not prepared its accounts using accounting standard applicable for SMEs for financial accounts that are part of the listing application.
+4. Euronext Growth Advisor shall confirm that the Issuer has not prepared its accounts using accounting standard applicable for small enterprises for financial accounts that are part of the listing application unless that Issuer has been granted an exemption in accordance with section 3 above.